F5Networks/f5-aci-servicecenter/docs/background-services.rst

 2. Click **Settings > Status**.

 3. This displays a table named **Services** with the status of all the background services.
 The services displayed in this table are celeryd, celerybeat and redis.
-Please check details of these services below.
+Check details of these services below.

 +--------------+-----------------------+--------------------------------------------------------------------------------------------------------------+